-Perth effortlessly blends urban cool with raw natural beauty and makes the perfect base for your Western Australian experience.
-It's a sophisticated, cosmopolitan city, which combines big city attractions and relaxed informal surrounds, is home to a myriad of bars, restaurants and shopping experiences and, should you need further enticement, it's the sunniest state capital in Australia!
+Perth is a sophisticated, cosmopolitan city, which combines big city attractions and relaxed informal surrounds, is home to a myriad of bars, restaurants and shopping experiences and, should you need further enticement, it's the sunniest state capital in Australia!

-Start your explorations with a Perth's pride and joy, Kings Park and Botanic Garden.
-Overlooking the city and the Swan River, the park has extensive city and river views along with huge expanses of unique bushland, tranquil parkland and native botanic garden.
+Smack back in the middle of the city is Perth's pride and joy, Kings Park and Botanic Garden, a huge expanse of unique bushland, tranquil parkland and native botanic garden.
 A highlight of the park is to walk among the treetops on the Lotterywest Federation Walkway, a 2,034 feet path that includes a spectacular elevated 170 feet glass and steel arched bridge suspended among a canopy of tall eucalypts.

 In vibrant Barrack Square, is the towering glass spire of the Bell Tower, one of the largest musical instruments on earth.
 Enjoy fascinating displays of these famous bells as well as stunning 360º views of Perth City skyline and the Swan River from the open-air observation deck.
 Other attractions in the city include the Art Gallery of Western Australia, the Aquarium of Western Australia and Perth Zoo.

 The natural beauty of the Swan River creates a startling contrast against the skyline of skyscrapers.
 Dual-use paths make it possible to walk, cycle or Segway a circuit around the river, or alternatively sightseeing cruises along the river depart regularly.
 The newly-opened Elizabeth Quay reconnects the Swan River to the city and is a great spot to keep all the family entertained.